tokenika/eoside/docs/intro.md

 #### Start with eoside

-If launched with the EOSIde extension installed, an instance of VSCode starts with the *Get Started* view (if the *Explorer* panel is empty).
+If launched with the EOSIDE extension installed, an instance of VSCode starts with the *Get Started* view (if the *Explorer* panel is empty).
 If you consider this behavior annoying, click the button *toggle*.

 You can call the view either with |EOS IDE|** menu item in the VSCode editor title bar, or ctrl+shift+p => eoside |EOS IDE|

 #### menu

-There is a menu in the right side of the VSCode editor title bar: it may be used to display an EOSIde view.
+There is a menu in the right side of the VSCode editor title bar: it may be used to display an EOSIDE view.
 You can remove it, clicking the *change* button.

 Without this menu, still you can call the views:
 * **Get Started View:** ctrl+shift+p => eoside |EOS IDE|